sagautam5/social-share-count/README.md

 Currently, you don't need any application id or secret to count pinterest shares.
 You can just call the function.

+#### Reddit

+Currently, you don't need any application id or secret to count reddit shares.
+You can just call the function.

 ## Basic Usage

 After installation, you can use the share count feature like this: